grandbora/currency-converter/README.md

 ##Story
 This is a small app which fetches the currency rates from an external source, and presents fixed amount of donation options for every available currency.
 Currency rates are read from an [external xml](http://toolserver.org/~kaldari/rates.xml) file and the values are stored locally in the database.
-App serves a simple page on which the user can choose one of the available currencies and then see the donation amounts in the currency that is selected.
+App serves a simple page on which users can choose one of the available currencies and then see the donation amounts in the currency that is selected.

 ##Behind the curtains